Compensation For Undiagnosed Fractures

 Undiagnosed Fracture Compensation

 The amount of undiagnosed fracture compensation that you can claim will depend upon the specific details of your case.
-This amount of compensation is calculated by looking at two specific categories: general damages and special damages.
+This amount of compensation is calculated by looking at two distinct categories: general damages and special damages.

 The pain and suffering that your injuries have caused is the main factor that is used to determine how much compensation you are owed.
 This will usually be determined by undergoing a medical examination, from which a report is created that outlines the length of time the injuries will take to heal as well as their severity.